things to do in Melaka

 Getting around Melaka

-Some Melaka hotels also offer bicycle rental for their guests.
+Some Melaka hotels offer bicycle rental for their guests, and there are a few places in town where you can hire bikes.

 To get to and from the Melaka bus station to your accommodation, and also to visit places a bit further out of town such as the floating mosque and the Melaka Skydeck you will most likely be needing a taxi.

-Things to do in Melaka / Malacca, Malaysia in 2023
+Things to do in Melaka / Malacca, Malaysia in 2024 map

 1. Jonker Street Weekend Night Market

 Our number one thing to do in Melaka!
-The Malacca Jonker Street weekend night market runs every Friday to Sunday (albeit in a slightly reduced form on Sunday) from the river to the far end of Jonker Street.
+The Malacca Jonker Street weekend night market runs every Friday to Sunday from the river to the far end of Jonker Street.

 We highly recommend you try to coincide your stay in Melaka during a weekend as it is hands down one of the best night markets we visited in the whole of Asia.